IndexReloaded is a page optimizer for WordPress.

 What are the benefits of IndexReloaded?

-IndexReloaded reduces the loading time for the web pages.
+IndexReloaded reduces the loading time for websites.

 Faster loading times are good for website visitors and lead to better website ratings.